Rethinking Efficient Mixture-of-Experts for Remote Sensing Modality-Missing Classification: Experiments

 \paragraph{Setating of Missing Modality} In this work, we consider realistic multimodal remote sensing scenarios, where the availability of different modalities may vary during both training and testing.
 To emulate such conditions, we define the \textit{missing rate}~$\eta$ as the ratio of modality-incomplete samples to the total number of samples, following the general formulation in MMP~\cite{lee2023cvpr}.
 Depending on which modalities are absent, several missing configurations can occur, including single-modality absence (only LiDAR missing).
 In the case of two missing modalities, the dataset is composed of $\frac{\eta}{2}$ samples missing the first modality, $\frac{\eta}{2}$ samples missing the second modality, and $(1-\eta)$ complete samples.
 For single-modality missing situations, $\eta$ of the data lacks one modality, while the remaining $(1-\eta)$ samples retain all modalities.
 This formulation can be naturally generalized to datasets with $M$ modalities, where each missing configuration occupies $(\frac{\eta}{M^2 - 2})$ of the data, and $(1-\eta)$ remains modality-complete.

-\paragraph{Setating of MOE-based Method} We construct several MoE-based variants upon the ViLT baseline to investigate the robustness of expert integration strategies under modality-missing conditions.
-Specifically, we adjust the forward network using three existing paradigms: replacement-based MoE\cite{2022deepspeed} that substitutes missing modality representations with expert-generated estimations; adapter-based MoE\cite{moe_lora_2024} that inserts lightweight expert adapters into transformer layers for modular adaptation, and task-guided MoE\cite{liu2024moe} that dynamically routes experts according to the current missing-modality pattern.
-All variants share the same backbone and training configuration to ensure that the effect of the MoE architecture itself can be fairly evaluated.
+\paragraph{Setting of MoE-based Methods} We construct several MoE-based variants upon the ViLT baseline to investigate different expert integration strategies under missing-modality conditions, including replacement-based MoE~\cite{2022deepspeed}, adapter-based MoE~\cite{moe_lora_2024}, and task-guided MoE~\cite{liu2024moe}.
+All methods share the same backbone and training configuration to ensure fair comparison.